sctribe/Linux-Web-Server-Final-Project/README.md

   2. Click on your App, go to Settings and fill in your public IP-Address including prefixed http:// in the Site URL field.
   3. To leave the development mode, so others can login as well, also fill in a contact email address in the respective field, "Save Changes".
   4. Under Products click on Facebook Login, then settings and add your public IP-Address including prefixed http:// as well as the hostname with the prefixed http://.
 Click "Save Changes"

+**Note:** After the server is up and running and you have tested everything you will need to terminate remote login capability for the root user.
+Be careful doing this because you may lock yourself out of your server.

+1. Open the sshd_config file:
+  `nano /etc/ssh/sshd_config`
+2. Scroll down change line 28 from `PermitRootLogin without-password` to `PermitRootLogin no`
+3. Under the line that starts with `strictModes` type in the following  new line:
+  `AllowUsers grader`
+4. Type in the following commands to make sure you have no errors in your sshd_config file before restarting the service and using the reconfigured file.
+The following two lines of code should report "0" if there are no errors.
+If there is an error it will tell you what it is:
+  `/usr/sbin/sshd -t` and then `echo $?`
+5. Restart ssh service:
+  `service ssh restart`